What is a container airbag/dunnage bag?

-The global economy spends millions of dollars every year on damaged goods, airbags prevent this.
+Every year, the global economy spends millions of dollars on damaged goods that result from poorly packed shipments, but businesses can reduce this waste by using dunnage bags.
 Properly manufactured dunnage bags are designed to preserve the integrity of products in transit and top load shift (the most common cause of damage).
-Product damage is often expensive and can also pose a risk to personnel.

 Are all dunnage bags pretty much the same?

 Although all Dunnage bags serve the same purpose, the quality of these bags vary.
 Businesses that source from third parties generally have concerns over inconsistencies with raw materials that affect quality at each level of production.
 Dunnage bags, made from such materials, lead to inconsistencies with the final product.

 At X-Pak, we are the only company in Australia that have partnered with the world’s only vertically integrated manufacturer of dunnage bags.
 This means we have stringent control in every step of the manufacturing process, from production of polyester resins, right through to the finished product.

 The core range of X-Pak dunnage bags are manufactured in two locations: Germany and Turkey.

 Yes.
 Although priced at a consumable level (as most clients don’t see these back!), our airbags have a valve that will inflate/deflate bags.
 This is fitted on all bags from Level 0 right through to Level 5 bags.
 Many clients throughout Australia re-use our bags between production sites.

 Yes.
 X-PAK works with many clients in Australia with specialised dunnage bags.
 As the generic range of dunnage bags in Australia is small, we’d always prefer to ensure your cargo is safe by providing the correct bag size and weight for the job.